The Mental Challenges of Golf

 “The smartest shot is often sideways.”

-Golf rewards patience, humility, and knowing when to live to fight another hole.
+Golf rewards patience, humility, and knowing when it’s best to play it safe and wait for the next hole.

 Fear, Confidence, and Swing Thoughts

-Fear creeps in when confidence disappears.
-And confidence in golf is fragile.
+Fear creeps in when confidence fades.
+Confidence in golf is fragile.

 One bad swing can erase five good ones if you let it.